isaacg1/isaacg1.github.io/project-ideas.md

 **Future steps**: Use APQ methods to characterize steady state.
 Poisson point process of (size, time in system).
 Characterize for arbitrary joint (Size, Accumulation rate) distribution, specialize to above setting.
 Characterize transform of response time, moments of response time.

-### The Time Index scheduling policy {#time-index}

-**Setting**: M/G/1 scheduling for the tail, especially the asymptotic tail, especially in comparison to FCFS.

-**Policy**: Time Index.
-Priority is s - t, where s is a job's size and t is the job's time in system.Lower is better.
-Relatively simple proof that waiting time dominates FCFS waiting time.

-**First step**: Implement this policy.
-Compare against FCFS, [Nudge](/publications/#nudge).

-**Future steps**: By how much does it dominate FCFS?
-Characterize leading constant of asymptotic?

 ### Beating SRPT-k {#beating-srptk}

 See Section 8.3.1 of [my thesis](/assets/isaac-thesis.pdf).